tomtrasmontero/relearning-the-stack/README.md

 Node-Shell - Implement common terminal command using node.

-Node-Shellv2 - Added test spec using Mocha & Chai.
-Used as a review and intro to test driven development.
+Node-Shellv2 - Added test spec.
+Used as a review for new testspec concept.

+mochatest - File used for testing and writing different types of Back-end test using Mocha & Chai.